Snap a photo with your camera, cellphone, or

 that can be moved back and forth between two fixed points to provide a whole range of different

 Artwork: How an SLR camera works: 1) Light enters at the front and passes through the lenses (2) and iris diaphragm (3), which has metal blades that open and close to let in more or less light.
 Inside the camera, the light bounces off a hinged mirror (4) and shoots up into a penta-prism (5, five-sided prism), which bounces it into the viewfinder (6) and your eye.
-When you press the shutter (not shown), the mirror (4) flips down out of the way and the light from the lens (dotted line) passes straight through to the back of the camera, hitting the film instead (7).
+When you press the shutter-release button, the mirror (4) flips down out of the way.
+The light from the lens (dotted line) now passes straight through to the back of the camera, through the shutter (7), and hits the film instead (8).
 This type of design ensures that the image you see through the viewfinder is exactly like the image captured on the film.

 How does photographic film work?